On Jan 31, 2007, the President of the United States gave his speech on the

 technologies to help reduce the demand for oil.

-losing economic sectors (where U.S. cannot compete).
-Government bailouts of
+exit and divest losing economic sectors (where U.S. cannot compete).

-failing industries is counter productive and rewards bad management
+Government bailouts of failing industries are counter-productive and reward bad management

 behavior.
 Let the free markets correct themselves and produce new

 industries.
 The only exception for government intervention is to invest in